openethereum/openethereum.github.io/FAQ.md

 ### The UI isn't working when I visit 127.0.0.1:8180

 Since Parity Ethereum v1.10, the User Interface (UI) has been separated from the Parity Ethereum client.
 The browser UI has been disabled by default and totally removed from v2.0.
 You can now access the User Interface through an application called Parity UI.
 Please follow [these instructions](https://wiki.parity.io/Parity-Wallet) to download and use Parity Ethereum wallet using the Parity UI app.
 Please report any bug or unexpected behavior by [creating an issue in GitHub Parity UI repository](https://github.com/Parity-JS/shell/issues/new).
-If you still want to use the browser UI (deprecated) using a version older than 2.0, you can launch Parity Ethereum with the flag `--force-ui` and visit 127.0.0.1:8180 in your favorite browser.

 ### What does Parity's command line output mean?